 Risk management oversight on a Group-wide basis is one of the key responsibilities of the Board of Directors.
 The Board provides feedback on reports from the management on significant matters and progress related to compliance and risk management, as well as confirms background, risk tolerance, and risk limit for matters included in individual reports and proposals.
 This allows the management to appropriately identify risks and decide whether the risk should be taken, mitigated, or avoided.
 In addition to receiving individual reports/proposals from the management, the Board compiles risk-related information through collaboration with auditors and the Audit & Supervisory Board for effective risk management oversight.

-In fiscal year 2020, the Risk Management Department interviewed the Group CEO, executive officers, regional CEOs, and external directors for their perception of Group risks.
-Regional risk assessments and input from relevant functions, as well as insight from external experts, were also taken into consideration.
+In fiscal year 2021, the Risk Management Department interviewed the Group CEO, executive officers, and regional CEOs for their perception of Group risks.
+Regional risk assessments and input from relevant functions, as well as insight from external advisors, were also taken into consideration.
 As a result, the Risk Management Department identified material risks that may impact the realization of our WIN 2023 Key Strategies.*

 The identified risks were evaluated with three axes: “the impact on business in case of risk manifestation,” “likelihood and timing of risk manifestation,” and “preparedness to the risk.”
 Furthermore, the above-mentioned committees and related meetings held discussions to prioritize the risks and consider the status of countermeasures.